Google-Developer-Student-Club-RAIT/HACKTOBERFEST/readme.md

 git remote -v
 ```

-To pull any new changes from your parent repo simply run
+To pull any new changes from your parent repo simply run.
 ```terminal
 git merge upstream/master
 ```